PacktPublishing/Hands-On-Predictive-Analytics-with-Python/README.md

 ## Get to Know the Author
-**Alvaro Fuentes** is a data scientist with more than 12 years of experience in analytical roles.
+**Alvaro Fuentes** is a Senior Data Scientist with more than 13 years of experience in analytical roles.
 He holds an M.S. in applied mathematics and an M.S. in quantitative economics.
+He has been working for one of the top global management consulting firms solving analytical and AI problems in different industries like Banking, Telco, Mining and others.
 He worked for many years in the Central Bank of Guatemala as an economic analyst, building models for economic and financial data.
-He founded Quant Company to provide consulting and training services in data science topics and has been a consultant for many projects in fields such as business, education, medicine, and mass media, among others.

-He is a big Python fan and has been using it routinely for five years to analyze data, build models, produce reports, make predictions, and build interactive applications that transform data into intelligence.
+He is a big Python fan and has been using it routinely for 5+ years to analyzing data and building and deploying analytical models that transform data into intelligence.

 ### Suggestions and Feedback